bigjosh/gomspace-a3200-missing-manual/README.md

 Everything here happens on a Windows machine, but Linux people can at least follow along with the toolchain stuff that happens inside a windows-subsystem-for-linux VM.

+Everything here assumes you got a giant GZ file from gomspace with all (most?) the needed tools in it, and that you know how to open that file and pull out the other GZ files that are nested in it.

 # first comment

 Unless you really need the flight command and control stuff, you probably do not need this platform.
 Turn back if it is not too late.